Chair’s Introduction

 Audit Committee and Auditors

 The Board has established an Audit Committee to assist the Board with the discharge of its responsibilities in relation to internal and external audits and controls.
 The Audit Committee will normally meet at least twice a year.
-Throughout the year ended 30 June 2023 and for the period to the date of approval of this Report, the Audit Committee is chaired by David Kemp and its other members are Colleen Blye and Alistair Erskine.
+Throughout the year ended 30 June 2024 and for the period to the date of approval of this Report, the Audit Committee is chaired by David Kemp.
+Its other members during FY24 were as shown above.
 The Chief Financial Officer, Chief Executive Officer and other senior management attend meetings by invitation and the Committee also meets the external auditors without management present.
-David Kemp and Colleen Blye, as current and previous chair of the Audit Committee, have recent and relevant financial experience and the Audit Committee as a whole has significant experience and competence in healthcare and software sectors.
+David Kemp and Colleen Blye, as current and previous chair of the Audit Committee and a member of the Committee until 16 November 2023, have recent and relevant financial experience and the Audit Committee as a whole has significant experience and competence in healthcare and software sectors.

 The terms of reference of the Audit Committee are available here and at the Company’s registered office.
 Details of how the Audit Committee has discharged its responsibilities are provided below.